PrefectHQ/prefect/docs/cloud/agent/fargate.md

 However, ECS does offer the ability to apply changes through the use of revisions.
 The `enable_task_revisions` flag will enable using revisions by doing the following:

-- Use a reformatted flow name for the task definition family name by reformatted by converting all non-alphanumeric characters to '_'.
+- Use a slugified flow name for the task definition family name.
   For example, `flow #1` becomes `flow__1`.
 - Add a tag called `PrefectFlowId` and `PrefectFlowVersion` to enable proper lookup for existing revisions.